tomasjelvez/buda.com-spread-api/README.md

 ## Description

-This Project helps you to get the spread for one or every markets present on BudaAPI
+This Project helps you to get the spread for one or every market present on BudaAPI

 ## Usage